opencollective/opencollective-bot/README.md

 }
 ```

-> Note that Open Collective bot won't message issues opened by maintainers or other Open Collective admin members.
+Note that the Open Collective Bot won't comment on issues opened by maintainers or other admins of your Collective.

-> PS.: You can test your configuration at `https://opencollective-bot.now.sh/validate`!
+PS: You can test your configuration at https://opencollective-bot.now.sh/validate

 ##### Default Messages